LunaVB/js-rpg/README.md

 21. fix round not ending if one/two spots didn't spawn an enemy.</br>
 22. prevent enemy from moving after they've been killed.</br>
 23. draw hp and mana to screen + update after every attack.</br>
+24. give all teammembers at least 4 skills </br>

 <h2>IDEAS: <h2>
 ### PLAYERS
 LEVELS </br>
 save state.</br>